Harry felt eleven again.

 He turned on the tap and let the cold water run, then splashed his face until the chill bit his skin.
 It did little to wake him.
 He glanced at his reflection in the mirror and recoiled slightly.

 His skin was pale, with a greyish tinge beneath his eyes.
 Bloodshot.
 Hollowed out.
 His fringe clung damply to his forehead, and there were faint shadows beneath his cheekbones, like bruises that never quite faded.
-He looked like he'd gone several rounds with a Dementor.
+He looked as though he'd gone a few rounds with a Dementor.

 He took a deep breath, squared his shoulders, and opened the door.

 Ron was waiting.
-His arms were crossed, jaw tight, brow furrowed with the kind of concern that Harry had seen too many times before—the kind that made him feel exposed.
+His arms were crossed, jaw tight, and brow furrowed with the kind of concern Harry had seen too many times before, the kind that made him feel exposed.

 "You all right?"
 Ron asked.